capnion/ghostpii_client/README.md

-Before you read too much below, consider having a look at these streamlined setup instructions and our library of tutorials and demonstrations.
+Before you read too much below, consider having a look at these streamlined setup instructions, our library of tutorials and demonstrations, or our [Slack workspace](https://join.slack.com/t/ghostpii/shared_invite/zt-1bkub2k10-aPrBYOowvyxwJehcdePmAw).
 While the tutorials are presented via Jupyter notebook, you can use Ghost PII anywhere you use Python.

 # What is Ghost PII?